shenshin/solidity-challenge/README.md

 ## Contracts
 - `MeowToken.sol` - a standard ERC20 token
 - `PurrNFT.sol` - NFT smart contract which receives payments in ERC20 tokens.
+- `SmartWalletFactory.sol` - a factory which deploys Smart Wallets and transfers their ownership to a caller
+- `SmartWallet.sol` a smart contract which allows to buy an NFT from PurrNFT for owned ERC20 tokens